Visual Feedback

 Types of visual feedback

-• Pin-based comments: Click an element, leave a note attached to it
+• Pin-based comments: Click an element, leave a note attached to it—the most precise and actionable format

-• Screen recordings: Video walkthroughs of issues (time-consuming to review)
+• Screen recordings: Video walkthroughs of issues.
+Useful for interaction bugs but time-consuming to review.

-• Side-by-side comparisons: Design mockup next to live implementation
+• Side-by-side comparisons: Design mockup next to live implementation.
+Great for design QA but requires manual setup.

 When to use visual feedback